Laguna Residents First - Mission Statement

 - Be innovative in finding ways to preserve the well-known value of Laguna's look and feel.

-Laguna Residents First - Founders
+Laguna Residents First - Principal Officers

 David's early interest in local government lead to an undergraduate program in city management which later morphed into a career in commercial software product development.
 Now retired, David was the former Sr. VP of On-Line Product Development for Ticketmaster and Chief Technology Officer of Paciolan.